ClickHouse/ClickHouse/docs/en/operations/system-tables/query_views_log.md

 ClickHouse does not delete data from the table automatically.
 See [Introduction](../../operations/system-tables/index.md#system-tables-introduction) for more details.

-You can use the [log_queries_probability](../../operations/settings/settings.md#log-queries-probability) setting to set the probability with which queries are registered in the `query_views_log` table.
+You can use the [log_queries_probability](../../operations/settings/settings.md#log-queries-probability) setting to reduce the number of queries, registered in the `query_views_log` table.

 Columns: